weiping-playnext/Zenject/Documentation/Signals.md

 }
 ```

-Note that the UserJoinedSignal and GameInitializer were not included here because they are the same as in the first example.
 As one final alternative approach, you could also combine zenject signals with the UniRx library and do it like this instead:

 ```csharp